Cacti/documentation/Known-Issues.md

 issue.
 If you are new to Cacti, it's best to go to the Cacti [Forums](https://forums.cacti.net) first as you will likely find answers to your questions there.
-Generally using either [Google](https://www.google.com), [DuckDuckGo](https://duckduckgo.com) and other popular search engines regularily scan the Cacti Forums, so using those services will help.
+Generally using either [Google](https://www.google.com), [DuckDuckGo](https://duckduckgo.com) and other popular search engines regularly scan the Cacti Forums, so using those services will help.

 ---